StevenNBrown/DCComicsdle/README.md

 The frontend was reconfigured from a traditional JavaScript-based implementation into a **React application**, allowing the interface to be broken into reusable components and making application state easier to manage.

-The backend architecture was also expanded to incorporate **Node.js alongside Python**, providing experience working across multiple backend technologies within the same full-stack application.

 ## API

 The application uses REST APIs to communicate between the frontend and backend.